Covid-19: India approves Biological E’s Corbevax as first mix-and-match booster vaccine

 India has approved Hyderabad-based drugmaker Biological E’s coronavirus vaccine as the first mix-and-match booster dose in the country, the company announced on Saturday.

-The Drugs Controller General of India gave approval for the Corbevax vaccine to be administered as a booster shot to individuals aged 18 years and above, six months after they have already received two doses of either the Serum Institute’s Covishield or Bharat Biotech’s Covaxin.
+The Drugs Controller General of India gave approval for the Corbevax vaccine to be administered as a booster shot to individuals aged 18 years and above, six months after they have already received two doses of either Serum Institute’s Covishield or Bharat Biotech’s Covaxin.

 A statement said that Corbevax is the first such vaccine in India to be approved as a heterologous Covid-19 booster.
-A heterologous booster is when individuals are administered a dose from a different vaccine than what was used in the primary vaccination, according to the World Health Organization.
+A heterologous booster is when individuals are administered a dose of a different vaccine than what was used in the primary vaccination, according to the World Health Organization.

 So far, in India the third dose had to be of the same vaccine used for the first and second shot.